nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 05 - Social Warfare.md

 ### Scene 1: The Salon

 - **Key Event:** Angelica attends High Tea in the Solarium with Corinne, struggling to navigate the complex social etiquette of the Zenith.
-  - _Character Defining Moment:_ **Angelica Vance** — Focuses on the structural instability of the room rather than the social grace required.
+  - _Character Defining Moment:_ **Angelica Ward** — Focuses on the structural instability of the room rather than the social grace required.
   - _Key Dialog:_ **Lady Corinne:** "Drink your tea.
 And try to look like you aren't calculating the velocity of our death.
 It makes the other ladies nervous."

 ### Scene 2: The Shark